riscv-android-src/toolchain-rustc/src/doc/rustc-guide/src/how-to-build-and-run.md

 bootstrapping compiler.
 This makes code navigation difficult.
 One solution is to use `ctags`.

 `ctags` has a long history and several variants.
-Exhuberant CTags seems to be quite commonly distributed but it does not have out-of-box Rust support.
+Exuberant Ctags seems to be quite commonly distributed but it does not have out-of-box Rust support.
 Some distributions seem to use [Universal Ctags][utags], which is a maintained fork and does have built-in Rust support.

-The following script can be used to set up Exhuberant Ctags:
+The following script can be used to set up Exuberant Ctags:
 [https://github.com/nikomatsakis/rust-etags][etags].

 `ctags` integrates into emacs and vim quite easily.
 The following can then be